CPCA Training and Certification Process

-Need Petroleum Mechanic certification?
-Certification to work on petroleum systems is required in most jurisdictions across Canada including working on Federal Land.
-The CPCA certification program combines theoretical training, exams and on the job practical experience working with a petroleum mechanic holding the appropriate license.
-The hours of practical experience vary for each license (1000 hours for PM1, 2000 hours for PM2 and 500 hours for PM3).
+Do you need petroleum mechanic certification?
+Certification to work on petroleum systems is required in most jurisdictions across Canada, including Federal Land.
+The CPCA certification program combines theoretical training, exams, and on-the-job practical experience working with a petroleum mechanic holding the appropriate license.
+The hours of practical experience vary for each license (1000 hours for PM1, 2000 hours for PM2, and 500 hours for PM3).
 Once an individual completes all the requirements for certification, they can apply to CPCA for their license.

-CPCA’s training and certification program was developed to provide a national training standard for individuals who are entering the petroleum mechanic industry as well as for experienced technicians.
-The program is based on national standards including the National Fire Code and the Canadian Council Ministers of the Environment – Code of Practices.
+CPCA’s training and certification program was developed to provide a national training standard for individuals entering the petroleum mechanic industry and for experienced technicians.
+The program is based on national standards, including the National Fire Code and the Canadian Council Ministers of the Environment—Code of Practices.

 The Path to Certification